sushrutaproject2/website/_posts/2025-08-20-social-importance-of-variant-readings.md

 But in the 1938 edition, Ācārya emended the passage to read "a wife of sixteen."
 Viewed as an important social injunction, this is a major change.

-In his footnote on this change {% cite susr-1938 -l 392 %}, Ācārya noted that on this point he was adopting the reading of the "palm leaf manuscript" (*ṣoḍaśavarṣāṃ iti tā. pustake paṭhyate)* and that the other manuscripts he examined read "twelve-year-old"  (*itītareṣu hastalikhitapustakeṣu*).
-The palm leaf manuscript he refers to is MS Kathmandu NAK 5-333 (siglum H), and it does indeed read *ṣoḍaśavarṣām* (scribal folio 197r, line 2, image dscn3174 fol196.jpg ).
+In his footnote on this change {% cite susr-1938 -l 392 %}, Ācārya noted that on this point he was adopting the reading of the "palm leaf manuscript" (*षोडशवर्षां इति ता। पुस्तके पठ्यते)* and that the other manuscripts he examined read "twelve-year-old"  (*इतीतरेषु हस्तलिखितपुस्तकेषु*).
+The palm leaf manuscript he refers to is MS Kathmandu NAK 5-333 (siglum H), and it does indeed read *षोडशवर्षाम्* “sixteen” (scribal folio 197r, line 2, image dscn3174 fol196.jpg ).

+{% include figure.liguid loading=“eager” path=“assets/img/sodasavarsampatnim.png” title=“MS Kathmandu NAK 5-333, scribal folio 197r, line 2.” class=“img-fluid rounded z-depth-1” %}

 (As a footnote to a footnote, Ācārya made a typo in his 1938 edition: he printed *ṣoḍaṣadaśavarṣāṃ*; that this was just a typo is proven by his footnote, where he says "ṣoḍaśavarṣāṃ" {% cite susr-1938 -l 392 %}.)

-The small details of philology and textual criticism can make a large difference to the meaning of a text that - even today - has real social influence.
+The small details of philology and textual criticism can make a large difference to the meaning of a text that has real social impact both for our understanding of the past and for custom in India today.
+Child marriage is still prevalent in India, although its frequency has been falling since the 1981 census due to modernization, legal and political action and social activism.

 ### References